sharansankar/gender_recognition_svm/README.md

 ![Gamma Values](docs/gamma_vals.png)

 After fine tuning the parameters, the SVM was then run on our testing set and found to have an accuracy of 95.66%.

+##Results
+Despite being trained on a publicly available training set, the model performs very well when guessing the gender of actual recordings of speech.
+I tested the performance of the model on 8 genuine recordings of the utterance "hello" by two different speakers (1 male, 1 female).
+The SVM correctly identified the gender in all 8 tests.
+Where the SVM begins to show faults is when gender is impersonated.
+On recordings where a female might pretend to sound like a male, the model consistently recognized the correct gender.
+However, when males pretended to sound like females, the SVM was not as consistent.
+Further testing must be done to give appropriate quantitative values.
+Likewise, the SVM also fails to detect the gender of a child.
+This is most likely since the training data set only contained points from adults.
+A more diverse data set could solve this problem.